lsi1verthorn/cruddy-api/README.md

 applications and related information are stored.
 This is by no-means meant to be a complete api, and it lacks some fundamentals like robust error checking and performance tuning.

+Note: This service expects a `postgres` instance to be configured and running.
+See this [link](https://www.atlassian.com/data/sql/how-to-start-a-postgresql-server-on-mac-os-x) for instructions to set one up on a Mac.
+You might also want to download a DB visualization tool - here is one that I've been using [DBeaver](https://dbeaver.io/download/).

 ## Development
 This repo uses `pnpm` and `node`.
 Download the repo from `git` using your preferred method (`git clone` etc.) and follow these instructions: